Shinobi881/justPix/README.md

 1. `$ npm install -g webpack`
 2. `$ npm install -g webpack-dev-server`
 4. `$ webpack-dev-server`
-5. Open a browser window and navigate to `localhost:8080/app`
+5. Open a browser window and navigate to: `http://localhost:8080/webpack-dev-server/app/index.html`

 #Contributing
 *Please adhere to the style and contribution guides when making pull request and be courteous and appropriate when adding/commenting on issues*